-Implements the Disable Google Fonts tutorial without editing code.
+Implements the Manually disable Google fonts tutorial without editing code.

 This will fall-back to the default font in the theme.